juniorsundarCasual/TGT/vault/volume-4.chapter-298.md

 Jean descended into a full-blown wail within her father's warm and assuring embrace.

-"It's all going to be okay," Goran repeated as he rubbed Jean's shuddering back.
+"It's all going to be okay," Goran repeated as he rubbed Jean's shuddering back as his own tears drowning his sight.
+He never thought he would see his daughter emote again in her life.
+His greatest regret had been aggreeing to that operation that robbed his daughter of her smile.
+He wouldn't forgive himself now that Jean had returned to herself, but at least now he would be assured in death knowing that his daughter would live an uncaged life.

-"It's all going to be okay."
+"It's all going to be okay," he hummed as he exhaled in relief.

 ____